PCRG’s 2019 Summit:

 Andrea Batista Schlesinger, HR&A Advisors

 Community Land Trusts: Basics and Beyond

-The process yielded the following shared conclusion: if the Community Land Trust model of homeownership and stewardship is to work in Western Pennsylvania, it is best implemented by an organization that operates beyond the capacity, resources, and permanence of a neighborhood-based organization.
+In 2015, LC began work on the region's first community land trust, and by fourth quarter 2018, LC had developed and sold 7 community land trust homes.
+In 2017, acknowledging that real estate markets transcend neighborhood boundaries, LC initiated a partnership-driven initiative to explore CLT expansion and create a multi-neighborhood, multi-municipal CLT.
+This initiative came to the following conclusion: the Community Land Trust model of homeownership and stewardship is to work in Western Pennsylvania, it is best implemented by an organization that operates beyond the capacity, resources, and permanence of a neighborhood-based organization.
 The Expansion Steering Committee developed and empowered City of Bridges Community Land Trust as an independent nonprofit to advance an ambitious strategy to realize permanent affordability throughout Pittsburgh and beyond.

-This session will be a 2-part program: first, a “CLT 101” presentation by Ed Nusser, Real Estate and Planning Manager at LC, will orient attendees to the key facets of a community land trust.
+This session will be a 2-part program: first, a “CLT 101” presentation by Ed Nusser, Director of Real Estate at City of Bridges CLT, will orient attendees to the key facets of a community land trust.
 Then, a panel will be moderated by Christine Mondor, the convener of the aforementioned steering committee process.
 Panelists will include: Tom Hardy of Palo Alto Partners and CLT real estate project manager; Sonya Tilghman, Executive Director of the Hazelwood Initiative and City of Bridges board member; and Brittany Reno, Executive Director of Sharpsburg Neighborhood Organization and steering committee representative from Sharpsburg.